Should You Cut Out Carbs?

 Complex is good and simple is not so good.

-I apply ‘association’ memory methods to try and remember things and I use; the human body is complex, interesting and has unique variation in structure therefore needs something complex to make it work properly, not something basic or simple.
-Of course you can use your own story of association to help you remember.
+To remember this point try applying ‘association’ memory methods; the human body is complex, interesting and has unique variation in structure, therefore, needs something complex to make it work properly, not something basic or simple.
+Of course, you can use your own story of association to help you remember.

 The Science Bit

-For those readers wanting a bit more detail, the main difference between the two groups are their chemical structures.
+If you want a bit more detail, the main difference between the two groups is their chemical structures.
 Simple sugars are made up of a few sugar molecules while complex carbs are made up of hundreds and even thousands of these molecules put together.
 When in your body, the end product for both results in glucose.

 What to Note